 Since she has been spending so much time sleeping, I have had a lot of time to myself.
 Too much time.
 I have been reflecting a great deal about the last six plus months.
 I still try to wrap my head around the diagnosis and how much has changed for her and the rest of us.
 I also have reflected on how much I’ve learned about leukemia, about Jen, and about my faith.
 I have witness so much generosity in many.
 Even from people whom we have never met, including a young man who was willing to save Jen’s life with giving her life saving bone marrow.
 But also people who donate blood regularly.
 I wonder if they know the difference they have made.

-With that in mind, I was talking to someone who is always offering up prayers for Jen and the rest of us.
+I was talking to someone who is always offering up prayers for Jen and the rest of us.
 She asked me what prayer I felt needed answered.
-I told her my ability to release the disapointment and sadness I carry with me daily.
+I told her my ability to release the disappointment and sadness I carry with me daily.
 I want my heart to feel and my eyes to see only that which I am blessed with.
-Instead of praying to find something in someone there isnt, I want to focus on seeing the blessings I have found in others.
+Instead of praying to find something in someone there isn’t, I want to focus on seeing the blessings I have found in others.
 Just as Jen must heal from her cancer, I must heal from the pain I have found in this journey.

 So I want to finish with this.
 Daily so many have given me hope.
 So many praying.
 So many in their thoughts daily.
 So many have rallied together with us.
 So many have been with us since day one.
 I have filled a shoe box with cards but also have received so many messages of love.
 I want you to know, you have made a difference.